alexxjamess/museum-view/README.md

 - __Register Page__

-  - This page will allow the user to get signed up to Love Running to start their running journey with the community.
-The user will be able specify if they would like to take part in road, trail or both types of running.
-The user will be asked to submit their full name and email address.
+  - This page will allow the user to register if they would like to express interest in buying or renting a property it will also allow the business gather information to see how desirable the properties are and can help use the figures to negotiate with other suppliers.

 ![Sign Up](https://github.com/lucyrush/readme-template/blob/master/media/love_running_signup.png)